-The Stanley and Livingstone Private Game Reserve is a 2500 hectare privately-managed piece of pristine land.
+The Victoria Falls Private Game Reserve is a 2500 hectare privately-managed piece of pristine land.
 It is home to Africa’s Big 5 and hosts vast species of birdlife.
 The focal point of activity at the Reserve is preservation and conservation through non- consumptive activity in order to sustain and support the various ecosystems.

 The Reserve is the only “Big Five” area in the vicinity of Victoria Falls, due to the presence of Black Rhinoceros.
 The Reserve was fenced in 2000, and is recognised as an Intensive Protection Zone (IPZ) for Black Rhino in the area.
 An intensive Black Rhino monitoring programme is in place, with the aim of increasing the Black rhino population in the area, in the fight against the recent and widespread poaching of rhinoceros in Southern Africa.